mrjuda/setup-env/README.md

   - Open GitHub > Open a new PULL REQUEST from this branch **(DO IT LIKE A PRO)**
   - Now, you're gonna use vscode for everything.
 Almost no GitHub from now on.

-- PART 2: Initial files and folders
+- PART 2: INITIAL FILES AND FOLDERS
-> *IMPORTANT NOTE:* the following instructions were based on [this Microverse tutorial](https://github.com/microverseinc/curriculum-javascript/blob/main/books/books_with_es6.md).
+  > *IMPORTANT NOTE:* the following instructions are based on [this Microverse tutorial](https://github.com/microverseinc/curriculum-javascript/blob/main/books/books_with_es6.md).
   - Create README.md file: do it like a PRO (you can copy this one, to begin, then make changes)
   - SAVE: ADD: COMMIT: PUSH: `git add .` >> `git commit -m "Add README.md file"` >> `git push`
   - Use `npm init -y` command to create package.json file.